-This little campground, with only 12 tent sites, sits right next to Big Creek.
+With only 12 tent sites, this little campground sits right next to Big Creek.
 To camp here, you park in a central parking lot and carry your gear a short distance (100-300 feet) to your site.
-It seems like perfect place to get away from it all!
+It seems like the perfect place to get away from it all!

 Cades Cove Campground

 Cades Cove Campground is a pretty traditional mix of RVs and tents.
-The 164 campsites are well shaded by tall trees.
-There are no natural dividers between campsites so you might feel a little close to your neighbors.
+Tall trees shade the 164 campsites.
+There are no natural dividers between campsites, so you might feel a little close to your neighbors.
 There’s a wide variety of activities in the Cades Cove area which means you could have a great vacation and never leave this campground.